- Written by Dr.Mehmet Demircioglu

 If your question is about foundation, concealer, eyebrow products, or covering redness, use the specific guidance on makeup after a hair transplant.
 Cosmetic injectables should not become a reason to cover a scalp that still needs medical inspection.

 I am more comfortable when the grafted skin is closed, scabs have cleared without bleeding, swelling is settling, there is no sign of infection, and the planned injection points do not pass through irritated or newly transplanted skin.
-The patient should also understand that Botox and fillers are aesthetic decisions.
+You also need to understand that Botox and fillers are aesthetic decisions.
 They do not protect grafts, improve graft survival, or replace careful hairline planning.

-I am more cautious if the patient wants filler near the temples soon after a temple-point transplant, Botox before the hairline design has been judged, or injections while the forehead is still swollen from surgery.
-I also pause if the patient is taking medication that increases bruising and has not discussed it with the correct doctor.
+I am more cautious if the request is filler near the temples soon after a temple point transplant, Botox before the hairline design has been judged, or injections while the forehead is still swollen from surgery.
+I also pause if there is medication that increases bruising and it has not been discussed with the correct doctor.

-Most patients are not harmed by waiting a little longer.
-A hair transplant uses donor hair that cannot be wasted.
-Cosmetic injections can usually be rescheduled.
-If the choice is between a slightly delayed Botox or filler appointment and a clean, easy-to-monitor transplant recovery, I protect the transplant recovery first.
+Waiting a little longer rarely creates a medical problem.
+Treating too early can create bruising, swelling, infection concern, or a confusing recovery photo.
+If the choice is between a slightly delayed Botox or filler appointment and a clean, easy to monitor transplant recovery, I protect the transplant recovery first.

 Also judge whether you already look settled enough in public.
-If swelling, redness, bruising, or scabs are still visible, the article on when you will look normal in public after a hair transplant may be more useful than choosing another cosmetic procedure quickly.
+If swelling, redness, bruising, or scabs are still visible, when you will look normal in public after a hair transplant may be more useful than choosing another cosmetic procedure quickly.

-My approach is conservative here.
 Do not add cosmetic injections while the transplant still needs predictable healing and clean observation.
-Once the skin has settled and both clinicians understand the plan, Botox or fillers can usually be discussed safely without making the hair transplant recovery more confusing than it needs to be.
+Once the skin has settled and both clinicians understand the plan, Botox or fillers can usually be discussed without making recovery more confusing than it needs to be.